satyamakgec/terminalApp/docs/intro/adding-smart-contract.md

 ---
 id: adding-smart-contract
-title: Adding smart contract
+title: Adding Your Smart Contracts to the Platform
-sidebar_label: Adding smart contract ABI or Source code
+sidebar_label: Adding Smart Contract ABI or Source code
 ---

-## Adding smart contract ABI or Source code (using the “Add” button)

 In order to add your first smart contract to the Terminal platform, you must navigate over to the left side of the home page.